RFonzi/rfonzi.github.io/_posts/2017-10-07-exercise-at-home.markdown

 The app follows an MVP architecture with various interactors and repositories to fulfill use cases.
 We also employ drop-in strategies for the sensor measurements utilizing different combinations of sensors to help work around <sup><sub><sub>Samsung</sub></sub></sup> phones with absent or wonky accelerometers or gyroscopes.

 ## Retrospective
  This was the first _real_ Android app I've worked on, and around the same time I was reading into [architectural](https://en.wikipedia.org/wiki/Architectural_pattern) [design](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) [patterns](https://en.wikipedia.org/wiki/Software_design_pattern) on [Android](https://fernandocejas.com/2014/09/03/architecting-android-the-clean-way/).
+So I was very interested in applying these concepts here, if anything because our client was interested in continuing this project with a second Senior Design group after we were done and I wanted to "keep the room clean" for them.

+ Then came justifying some of these decisions to the other team members.
+A few had pretty obvious benefits, like using a [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) to hotswap different sensor strategies depending on a phone's capabilities.
+Other things, like [Model-View-Presenter (MVP)](https://antonioleiva.com/mvp-android/), I don't think I was able to explain as well at the time.
+One of the biggest issues I ran into with trying to decipher MVP was how many slight variations there were.
+It seemed like there was no canonical version of it to learn first.
+Granted that proved to be a huge benefit, as we were able to tailor our usage of MVP to our own skill level.
+Finding the right balance between trying out new technologies vs the familiarity needed to get things done is probably my biggest takeaway from this project.